-Characteristics of the scheme:
+Characteristics of the scheme

-- The total working area is less than 1 ha. - The works will be temporary and localised. - Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low.
+- The works will be temporary and localised. - Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low.

-Location of the scheme:
+Location of the scheme